Product

 Payment succeeded - Automation

-The Payment succeeded step is automated similarly to the Checked out guest event, but with one key difference: in addition to reading a query and invoking a command, it involves an outgoing call to an external payment service provider.
+The Payment succeeded step is automated similarly to the Checked out event, but with one key difference: in addition to reading a query and invoking a command, it involves an outgoing call to an external payment service provider.
 This call must succeed for the Payment succeeded domain event to be triggered.
 Although this outgoing call isn't explicitly modeled here, we'll describe the success criteria using a GWT (Given-When-Then) scenario.

 • Read Model: The Read Model involves a query that retrieves a list of payment requests.
-This query might return fields such as: Booking Reference, Total Amount Due, Payment Method
+This query might return fields such as: Booking Reference, Total Amount Due, Payment Method.

 • To clarify the conditions for a successful payment, consider the following GWT: